fossasia/publiccode.asia/README.md

 [![Build Status](https://drone.fsfe.org/api/badges/pmpc/website/status.svg)](https://drone.fsfe.org/pmpc/website)

 This website is the core of the "Public Money, Public Code" campaign.
 It is based on [Hugo](https://gohugo.io/), a modern static website generator.

 The page is visible at [publiccode.eu](https://publiccode.eu).
 Please do not spread this URL.
 The website requires authentication to be visited.
 Username is `pmpc`, password is `publicmoneypubliccode`.
 Please do not spread this information to outside people not involved in the website development.

 ## Contributing to the website

 ### Prerequisites

 In order to modify the website, you need `hugo` and `git` installed on your computer.
 If Hugo isn't available in your package manager, obtain it from its [official website](https://gohugo.io).
 We tested the website build with Hugo from version 0.20.7 upwards.
 Please make sure that you use an as recent version as possible to avoid errors.

 ### Configuring Git

 First of all, you'll need an account on git.fsfe.org.
-With an FSFE account (FSFE Fellowship/supporter/volunteer) you can simply login with your normal username and password.
-If you don't have an FSFE account yet, please contact Erik, Jonas or Max about it.
-Without an account, you can download this repository but you won't be able to push modifications to this repository.
+In the FSFE's wiki, you'll find [information about our Git service](https://wiki.fsfe.org/TechDocs/Git), how to get access, and some guides for basic procedures like configuration, commits, and pushes.

 As part of the campaign team you can get full write access to this repository.
 Please contact one of [pmpc](https://git.fsfe.org/pmpc)'s admins to give your account the necessary privileges.

-In the FSFE's wiki, you'll find [information about our Git server](https://wiki.fsfe.org/TechDocs/Git) installation, and some guides for basic procedures like configuration, commits, and pushes.

 ### Cloning the website

 Although the mentioned Git guides will enable you to understand how to download the website's repository, here's a short howto: Navigate to a directory on your computer where you want the PMPC website to be stored.
 In this example, it's `FSFE/PMPC/website` in your user's directory.

 ```sh
 mkdir -p ~/FSFE/PMPC/                           # Create the directory if it doesn't exist yet